 - Establish sense of responsibility and awareness of what they should be able to do around the home.

 - Introduce them to relating pictures to words and then action.

 - Encourage and inspire them to read by themselves by relating to pictures and words.

 - Able to point at the words in relation to the pictures and action.

 - Perform the action and relate it to the words, which will help in expanding their vocabulary for everyday instructions and responses.

 Basically, these are all from my own experiences of volunteering at an Inclusive Educational institution and how I applied my own belief in holistic literacy that I have always tried to implement in my thirty -years of being a teacher at most disadvantaged high school learners I found myself teaching.
 Most of them who could hardly read and write properly to be understood and understand themselves.
 All that experience I gathered along the way is the brainchild of everything I am now slowly doing through; Holistic Literacy Academy, Functional Literacy Scripts at Uniquempower.com.
-If you have anything to contribute or contrary to the ideas presented in this article along these lines, please do not hesitate to get in touch with me through this blog at email@example.com or firstname.lastname@example.org.
-Our motto for is always, ‘Be holistic and humane!’ in doing anything in life and business and here more so in teaching and learning especially for autistic teachers, parents and learners around the world.
+If you have anything to contribute or contrary to the ideas presented in this article along these lines, please do not hesitate to get in touch with me through this blog at email@example.com or shop around for functional literacy scripts at functional literacy store on this link, https://www.teacherspayteachers.com/Store/Functional-Literacy-Scripts; Our motto for is always, ‘Be holistic and humane!’ in doing anything in life and business and here more so in teaching and learning especially for autistic teachers, parents and learners around the world.